shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 KingCobra - This is a VIRGO module and implements message queueing and pub-sub model in kernelspace.
 This also has a userspace facet for computational economics (Pricing, Electronic money protocol buffer implementation etc.,)

-NeuronRain Green - Design Documents (repositories suffixed 64 are for 64-bit and others are 32-bit on different linux versions)
+NeuronRain Green - GitHub - Design Documents (repositories suffixed 64 are for 64-bit and others are 32-bit on different linux versions)
 ------------------------------------------------------------------------------------------

 AsFer - https://github.com/shrinivaasanka/asfer-github-code/blob/master/asfer-docs/AstroInferDesign.txt

 USBmd - https://github.com/shrinivaasanka/usb-md-github-code/blob/master/USBmd_notes.txt